 Do The Hard Things Next

 Full night’s rest?
 Check.
 Up on time?
 Check.
-Completed the things that excites me to get up in the morning?
+Completed the things that excite me to get up in the morning?
 Check.

 If I let myself delay after reading my Bible by turning on my phone and checking social media, I will squander the precious minutes that allow me time to get in a work-out and shower.
 Most days I don’t mind the process of working out, but I don’t like getting started.